 Booster Pads – Booster Pads are a supplemental item designed to be used with another absorbent product.
 As the name suggests, they “boost” absorbency by providing an extra layer of protection with Bladder Control Pads, Male Guards, or Protective Underwear.
 Booster Pads do not have a waterproof side, so they cannot replace the use of another incontinence products.

 4. Selecting the Right Incontinence Product

 Now comes the trickier part: choosing the right product.
 The key to finding the right one is matching the leakage and frequency with a product designed to accommodate it.
-For example, if the leakage type is light, and the frequency is 1-3 times a day, the bladder control pad would be a good choice, as it is made for light leakage.
-Other products would provide unneeded levels of protection.

 If you want the most accurate results for what product works for you, the best place to start is with our product finder.
 The product finder match your symptoms and needs with the right product, and then can even help you find out if your insurance can be used to cover the cost.

 When it comes to incontinence products, there’s no such thing as a wrong question.
 Incontinence products can be confusing to sort through.
 There are a lot of different brands and models, each with their own unique features and designs.
 Trying to understand it all alone can be daunting.
 It’s better to ask an expert and get the right information so that you don’t put your health at risk.